dustinpfister/videoground-beta-world/videos/samp-beeper/README.md

 ## videoxx-02-draft-persec

 The next draft video idea is to break away from frame by frame in favor of second by second processing of music roll data.
-Also I want to do away with a fixed number of slots and tracks per frame in favor of a variable number of sections on a second by second basis.
+Also I want to do away with a fixed number of slots and tracks per frame in favor of a variable number of sections.
 This should allow for a greater deal of freedom that I will need to get things to sound right.